AxelUser/maltsev.space/src/posts/005-dictionary-on-generics/index.md

 2. In code examples I've used **Nullable Reference Types**, which is a new feature from **C# 8**.
 They don't affect the performance and definitely not a main point of the article.
 If you're curious, check the [documentation](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references).
 3. All code is available on [GitHub](https://github.com/AxelUser/examples/tree/master/DotNet/DictionaryOfTypes).

-## Task: create a factory for REST clients
+## Task: Create a Factory for REST Clients

 When you are integrating different services into each other, it's always a very time-consuming process to write clients for all of them.
 Luckily, if those RESTful services provide their API schema in **OpenAPI** (or previously named **Swagger**) format, chances are great that there's a generator of clients for this common type of schema format.